camera-mc-dev/.github/profile/mocapPipe.md

 git clone git@github.com:camera-mc-dev/mc_base mc_dev
 ```

 ### Helper script

-For the markerless motion capture pipeline, there is a python script that will try to do most of what the openpose Dockerfile above does,
-including getting the relevant `mc_dev` repositories, dependencies, OpenPose and OpenSim.
-Note that it assumes an Ubuntu 22.04 system.
+For the markerless motion capture pipeline, there is a python script that will try to do most of what the openpose Dockerfile above does (pipeline + OpenCV + OpenPose + OpenSim + other deps).
+It assumes an Ubuntu 22.04 system.

+Most of the dependencies will be installed through the apt package manager, but there are a few that will be build manually.
+Those will be downloaded to a directory specified at the start of the script, so be sure to check that.

-First, edit the script to set the paths for where you want to pull, build and install dependencies, then invoke the script from the `mc_dev` directory:
+Once you've checked the install script, invoke it from the `mc_dev` directory:

 ```
 cd mc_dev
 python3 buildHelpers/pipeline-openpose.py
 ```

+The longest parts of the build will be OpenCV, OpenPose and OpenSim.
+Note that the install script is not "clever" in any way, so if your machine has special ways to install things, special restrictions, more interesting CUDA installs, whatever - be prepared for having to go in and do specific parts by hand.

 ### Doing it all by hand

 Clone the relevant `mc_` repositories: